Tips for Producing Your First Explainer Video - Fleximize

 A common problem for companies looking for explainer videos is a desire to fit everything about their organisation, brand, or project into one single video.
 Remember that a single video does not need to capture every detail.
 Strong explainer videos are punchy and to the point, landing somewhere between 60-90 seconds.

-The goal is to give the audience enough information to gain a basic understanding and to tantalize them into wanting to know more.
+The goal is to give the audience enough information to gain a basic understanding and to tantalise them into wanting to know more.
 You only have so much time to capture their attention, so break down the complicated or rich details into bite-sized, memorable moments.

 If you’re finding it difficult to fit your content into 60-90 seconds, one option is to have a series of explainer videos, in addition to an overview video of the topic.
 This can allow audiences who want to find out more to make that dive, without losing the attention of customers who aren't interested in the finer details.